SimVascular/SimVascular/Externals/README-build-externals.txt

    ## Same thing without a password
    %wheel	ALL=(ALL)	NOPASSWD: ALL

+   or on ubuntu something like (where USER is your desired account):

+   $USER ALL=NOPASSWD: ALL

 4. You must prep your system before building externals.
 Run the appropriate script, e.g.: